COMMISSION ON JUDICIAL NOMINEES EVALUATION

 - Commissioners are reimbursed for approved travel in accordance with State Bar policy and the commission's authorized budget.

 Conditions of Appointment and Service

-- Availability to attend the mandatory two-day orientation meeting to be scheduled in Jan. or Feb.
-2015.
+- Availability to attend the mandatory two-day orientation meeting to be held Feb.
+14-15, 2015.

 - Each commission member takes an oath of office and is sworn in at the annual orientation meeting.